CambridgeEngineering/PartIB-Computing-Device-Programming/introduction.rst

 The modern Engineer must therefore embrace this ubiquity, and make sure that whatever their specialisation is, they master the basic aspects of sensing and communication.
-This practical series of activities is here to fill this gap and deliver all part I Engineers with the computational and experimental skills to approach with more confidence the development of simple embedded devices to perform common tasks.
+This series of practical activities is here to fill this gap and deliver all part I Engineers with the computational and experimental skills to approach with more confidence the development of simple embedded devices to perform common tasks.
 The tasks selected cover the basic operations of a common ARM based microcontroller.
-Once familiar with a microcontroller, you will soon appreciate that they are all similar, and that your skill are amazingly transferable.
+Once familiar with a microcontroller, you will soon appreciate that they are all similar, and that your new skills are amazingly transferable.

 This activity is not meant to stop at the end of the last exercise,